dnjstlr555/Anta/README.md

 get - show list of shared folder <br>
 del "(Fake Address)" - delete given address from the list <br>
 sav - save current settings <br>

-## Do not use this script as iligal purpose, It's your own risk